adriangb/pgjobq/README.md

 ## Features

 * Best effort at most once delivery (messages are only delivered to one worker at a time)
-* Automatic redelivery of failed messages
+* Automatic redelivery of failed messages (even if your process crashes)
 * Low latency delivery (near realtime, uses PostgreSQL's `NOTIFY` feature)
 * Low latency completion tracking (using `NOTIFY`)
+* Dead letter queuing
+* Persistent scheduled messages (scheduled in the database, not the client application)
+* Job cancellation (guaranteed for jobs in the queue and best effort for checked-out jobs)
-* Bulk sending and receiving
+* Bulk sending and polling to support large workloads
 * Fully typed async Python client (using [asyncpg])
-* Persistent scheduled messages (scheduled in the database, not the client application)

 Possible features:

 * Exponential backoffs
-* Dead letter queues
+* Reply-to queues and response handling
-* Custom delivery ordering key
-* Responses / completion messages
+* Dependencies between jobs
+* Job groups (e.g. to cancel them all together)
+* Job dependencies (for processing DAG-like workflows)
 * Message attributes and attribute filtering
-* FIFO delivery
 * Backpressure / bound queues

-Unplanned features:

-* Sending back response data (currently it needs to be sent out of band)
-* Supporting "subscriptions" (this is a simple queue, not a message broker)

 ## Examples